trevorbicewebdesign/Mothership/README.md

 - **Checked Out**: The ID of the user who last checked out the client record.

 ## Accounts
 The **Accounts** object represents the different accounts managed by a client.
-Each account has the following attributes:

 - **ID**: A unique identifier for the account.
 - **Client ID**: The ID of the client to whom the account belongs.